cryptonector/ctp/README.md

 Q: What is it?
 A: A "thread-safe global variable" for C
 --------------------------------------------------------

-A thread-safe global variable lets readers keep using a value read from it until they read the next value.
+A thread-safe global variable that lets readers keep using a value read from it until they read the next value.
 Memory management is automatic: values are automatically destroyed when the last reference is released (explicitly, or implicitly at the next read, or when a reader thread exits).
-Reads are *always fast* and _never block writes_.
-Writes are serialized but otherwise also _always fast_ and *never block reads*.
+Reads are *lock-less* and fast, and _never block writes_.
+Writes are serialized but otherwise interact with readers without locks, thus writes *do not block reads*.

 This is not unlike a Clojure "ref".
 It's also similar to RCU, but unlike RCU, this has a much simpler API with nothing like